 A key identifying feature of Usnea is that it feels stretchy – the outer fungal layer breaks away easily while the inner core stays in tact – this is the ‘stretchy knicker elastic’ test.
 Other species which can be confused with Usnea spp. such as the Bryoria genus don’t have this quality.

-Growing & Harvesting: Lichen are very slow growing; they are mostly found on old growth trees within unpolluted habitats.
+Growing & Harvesting: Lichen are very very slow growing; they are mostly found on old growth trees within unpolluted habitats.
 They are very pollution sensitive, so aren’t often found growing significantly in cities.
 An abundance of lichen is often used as an indicator for sound environmental health of an area.
 Their population is shrinking worldwide due to climate change and unsustainable harvesting.
 This isn’t a herb to be using frequently or in large doses due to its ecological situation.
 One individual Old Man’s Beard lichen may be hundreds of years old, so use it sparingly, if at all, and harvest it yourself to be sure of its origin and environment.

 Autumn is the best time to harvest Usnea as the heavy rains can often break branches off of old trees and then the lichen can be gathered from the woodland floor.
 It can stay in good condition on the ground due to its anti-biotic & anti-fungal properties.
-It is much more ecologically responsible to harvest it from the fallen branches, rather than living trees due to its slow growth rate & overharvesting.
+It is much more responsible to harvest it from the fallen branches, rather than living trees due to its slow growth rate.

 Harvest away from polluted sources as lichens readily absorb pollutants from the air and can accumulate toxic heavy metals.
 Aim to pick them at least 200 feet away from roads, factories & other pollution sources.